-Lewis County Code 17.12.100(1) are the approval criteria that Planning Commission and BOCC are required to use to determine if a comprehensive plan map amendment can be approved.
-Below, staff have provided findings against each criterion to help Planning Commissioners assess if LCC is met.
+Lewis County Code 17.12.100(1) are the approval criteria that Board of County Commissioners are required to use to determine if a comprehensive plan map amendment can be approved.
+Below, staff have provided findings against each criterion to help the Board of County Commissioners assess if LCC is met.